Visual of a lightbulb with many coloured lines superimposed on it

 Since computer monitors, tablets and mobiles are changing shape and size all the time (I am writing this blog on a monitor 2048 pixels wide, twice the width of the old standard monitor), it is always going to be an evolving technique, as web designers strive to always make the most out of the available screen space.
 This is because the basic principles of it will never change.

-It is important to understand that, if your website changes shape to meet different screen sizes (responsive design), you are going to preferred by Google over your competitor's website (that has not been design responsively).
+It is important to understand that, if your website changes shape to meet different screen sizes (responsive design), you are going to be preferred by Google over your competitor's website (that has not been design responsively).

 Here is where I need to add a word of caution: responsive design should consist of several different versions of your website, right?
 Well I have come across some websites that claim to be responsive but actually only consist of two versions: mobile and desktop.
 This means that the mobile version just stretches and shrinks accordingly until you reach a point where it goes to the desktop design.
 This is not true responsive design, it is lazy design and actually does not look good on large mobiles or small tablets.